The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 You must look carefully, even for minor damages, as this will be your only opportunity to do so.

 Purchasers must make sure that the house is neat during the final inspection before settlement NSW.
 They should check for things such as waste disposal systems.
-For example, check if the house has bins for general waste as well as green waste.
+For example, check if the house has bins for general waste as well as bins for green waste (organic waste such as grass clippings or biodegradable waste).

 Inclusions and Exclusions as per Contract